Electronic Press Kit

 Photo credit: Liz Barlak Photography, Burbank, CA

-MICHAEL BLAHA (producer) is an entertainment attorney and law professor, as well as an acclaimed stage and film producer.
+MICHAEL BLAHA (executive producer) is an entertainment attorney and law professor, as well as an acclaimed stage and film producer.
 Just a few of his theatre producer credits include “Cinderella” (starring Zsa Zsa Gabor at the UCLA Freud Theater), “Job: The Hip-Hopera” (Stella Adler Theater, Best Musical--Los Angeles Drama Critics and LA Weekly), “Hoboken to Hollywood” (Edgemar Theater, Best Musical of the Year--LA Weekly), “Richard Parker” (Best International Production, Hollywood Fringe Festival), and “Bukowsical” (Best Musical, New York Fringe Festival).

 Internationally, Michael has produced over 40 shows at the Edinburgh Festival Fringe, and in London he produced "Versus vs. Versus" at the Soho Theatre, starring the improv duo Shenoah Allen and Mark Chavez, better known as the worldwide comedy sensation The Pajama Men (The Times Double Act of the Year, Best Comedy Award at the Melbourne International Comedy Festival, Time Out Award for Best in Sydney Comedy Festival).